risk-first/website/practices/Testing.md

 **Automated Testing** has an interesting effect on managing [Complexity Risk](Complexity-Risk):  Although you may initially write a Unit Test (say) to mitigate the risk of [having implemented a feature wrongly](Feature-Risk), you are also given insurance against future change breaking that feature.
 That is to say, they are _regression tests_.
 However, implementing tests like this is better than building regression tests, [as discussed here](Regression-Testing).

--- how do automated tests mitigate complexity risk?
+-- how do automated tests mitigate complexity risk? tbd

 ### Manual Tests